sullyj3/bit/design.md

 ## appearance
 - use glow as inspiration, that program is gorgeous

+## ui
+- percentage through the file in status bar

 ## interaction
 - selection first, like kakoune
 - text objects